 On July 1, 2019, the Company issued two convertible notes payable to related parties in the amount of \$20,000.
 This note is unsecured, bears interest at 10% and matures on July 1, 2024 or the date that the Company raises \$250,000 or more from outside investors, whichever is sooner.
 On or before the maturity date, the Noteholder has the option to convert the full amount due under this convertible note into common shares at a price of \$0.01 per share, plus accrued unpaid interest.
 The holder of the above convertible promissory note received the benefit of a deemed conversion price that was below the estimated fair value of the Company's common stock at the time of issuance.
 The fair value of this beneficial conversion feature was estimated to be \$20,000.
 A debt discount was recorded in the amount of \$20,000 and amortized to interest expense using the effective interest method over the term of the convertible promissory note.
-During the twelve months ended December 31, 2020, \$20,000 of the notes payable with related parties was repaid in full.
+During the twelve months ended December 31, 2020, \$20,000 of the notes payable with related parties converted into 2,306,858 shares of common stock, including accrued unpaid interest.
+During the twelve months ended December 31, 2020, the convertible notes payable with related parties was repaid in full.